Croatia Food Tour: Explore The Culinary Pearl of the Adriatic

 DAY 5: Plitvice National Park & Transfer to Rovinj

 This morning we will journey from Split to the delightful town of Rovinj on the Istria peninsula.
 We’ll stop at Plitvice National Park along the way, one of Eastern Europe’s greatest natural wonders and one of Croatia’s most stunning destinations.
-The Plitvice lakes are a UNESCO World Natural Heritage site and we’ll have a full day with a local guide to explore the shimmering turquoise lakes and majestic waterfalls before continuing on to our lovely boutique hotel in Rovinj.
+The Plitvice lakes are a UNESCO World Natural Heritage site and we’ll have a local guide to help us explore the shimmering turquoise lakes and majestic waterfalls before continuing on to our lovely boutique hotel in Rovinj.
 The Istrian peninsula is shared between Italy, Slovenia and Croatia, with the largest portion belonging to Croatia.
 Istria is known for its truffles, vineyards and olive groves, as well as its Roman ruins and charming hill towns – of which Rovinj is arguably the most charming.
 You’ll spend the next two days of your Croatia food tour exploring Istria’s culinary and cultural delights.

 Meals included: Breakfast

 DAY 6: Istria Truffle Hunt & Cooking Class